Length: 2 Days

 Hardware Security Training

-That’s because cyber systems are built using the physical hardware of semiconductor chips.
-These are now found everywhere including in all computers, communication networks, modern electronics and other important infrastructures.
+That’s because cyberspace does not exist in a vacuum.
+All cyber systems are built using the physical hardware of the semiconductor chips found in all modern electronics, computers, communications networks and other critical infrastructure.

 Hardware Security Training Course by Tonex